superseriousbusiness/gotosocial/docs/installation_guide/docker.md

 GoToSocial can be configured using [Environment Variables](../configuration/index.md#environment-variables) if you wish, allowing your GoToSocial configuration to be embedded inside your docker container configuration.

 ## Run with Docker Compose (recommended)
-Assuming you will be using something like [docker compose](https://docs.docker.com/compose/ "Docker Compose Docs") to configure your GoToSocial docker container, you might want to follow the next Steps.
+This guide will lead you through the installation with [docker compose](https://docs.docker.com/compose/ "Docker Compose Docs"), so you might want to follow the next Steps.

 ### Create a Working Dir
 You need a Working Directory in which the data of the PostgreSQL and the GoToSocial container will be located, so create this directory for example with the following command.